-The keysyms_per_keycode_return value is chosen arbitrarily by the server to be large enough to report all requested symbols.
+The keysyms\per\keycode\return value is chosen arbitrarily by the server to be large enough to report all requested symbols.
 A special KEYSYM value of NoSymbol is used to fill in unused elements for individual keycodes.

-To free the data returned by this function, use XFree .
+To free the data returned by this function, use ${\tt XFree}\,$ .

-If the specified device has not first been opened by this client via XOpenDevice , this request will fail with a BadDevice error.
-If that device does not support input class Keys , this request will fail with a BadMatch error.
+If the specified device has not first been opened by this client via XOpenDevice, this request will fail with a BadDevice error.
+If that device does not support input class Keys, this request will fail with a BadMatch error.

-'''

 XGetDeviceKeyMapping can generate BadDevice , BadMatch , and BadValue errors.

-'''

-To change the keyboard mapping of an extension device that supports input class Keys $\,$, use XChangeDeviceKeyMapping .
+To change the keyboard mapping of an extension device that supports input class ${\tt Keys}$ , use ${\tt XChangeDeviceKeyMapping}$ .

+int XChangeDeviceKeyMapping( \display, \device, first\keycode, keysyms\per\keycode, \keysyms, num\codes);

-int XChangeDeviceKeyMapping(keysyms per keycode, keysyms, display, device, first_keycode, num_codes); display Specifies the connection to the X server.
-1 2 device Specifies the desired device. first_keycode Specifies the first keycode that is to be changed. keysyms_per_keycode Specifies the keysyms that are to be used. keysyms Specifies a pointer to an array of keysyms. num_codes Specifies the number of keycodes that are to be changed.
+display Specifies the connection to the X server. device Specifies the desired device. first_keycode Specifies the first keycode that is to be changed. keysyms_per_keycode Specifies the keysyms that are to be used. keysyms Specifies a pointer to an array of keysyms.